 Yes, they can.
 Anybody who has been in close contact with somebody who has a suspected or confirmed COVID-19 infection can take part.
-They need to be able to consent to the study themselves, or have a parent or guardian who can do this for them.
+They need to be able to consent to the study themselves, or if they are aged under 16 years and have a parent or guardian who can do this for them.
 They should get in touch with their GP surgery or the study team using the contact details below.